DragonBuild/src/README.md

 # DragonBuild/src

-This folder contains tools we need to build from source (device/* and simject) and tools we get from elsewhere (dm.pl and logos)
+This directory contains tools dragon needs to build from source (i.e., device/* and simject) and tools sourced from elsewhere (i.e., dm.pl and logos)